Andrew Neal, Chair

 Sue joined JRRT’s Board in June 2016.

-Lisa is a Regional Lead Peer for the Local Government Association and holds various non-executive positions including as a Trustee of the Stockport Canal Boat Trust for Disabled People and a Trustee for La Vida, an international development charity.
-She has been a school governor for over fourteen years.
+Lisa is a Regional Lead Peer for the Local Government Association and holds various non-executive positions including as an Independent Panel Member for the HS2 Community & Environment and Business & Local Economy Funds, a Trustee of the Stockport Canal Boat Trust for Disabled People and as a school governor for over fifteen years.

 Previously, Lisa was Chief Executive of a charitable trust and held senior executive positions with several grant-making charities.
 She spent the first twelve years of her career in international investment management working with some of the world’s largest pension funds, charities and foundations.